SenseNet/sncom-resources/_guides/what-is-sensenet.md

 ### Mobile app

 Thanks to multiple connection possibilities by APIs, mobile app development is also possible with sensenet.
-Build your app on your favourite platform and use senenet as a content repository behind your solution dealing with content requests, permissions and so on.
+Build your app on your favourite platform and use sensenet as a content repository behind your solution dealing with content requests, permissions and so on.